 Nine months after police in Ferguson, Missouri donned riot gear, and met protestors with paramilitary weapons and equipment, the Obama administration has taken its first real steps towards halting police militarization.

-As the president prepared for a visit to Camden, New Jersey — one of the nation’s poorest, most violent cities — the White House announced a series of recommendations to regulate the flow of paramilitary weapons and equipment to local police departments.
-The recommendations divide weapons and equipment into two categories:
+As the president prepared for a visit to Camden, New Jersey — one of the nation’s poorest, most violent cities — the White House announced a

 - “Prohibited” equipment — including bayonets, grenade launchers, weaponized aircraft, tracked armored vehicles and large caliber weapons — that may not be distributed to local police departments “under any circumstances.”